The White Rose was founded in 1942 by several students at the University of Munich, including Sophie Scholl and her brother Hans.

 White Rose, Leaflet One 1942

-I was introduced to Sophie Scholl when I was in 6th grade, a friend reccommended her as a subject for a school report.
+I was introduced to Sophie Scholl when I was in 6th grade, a friend recommended her as a subject for a school report.
 I have never forgotten the story of her bravery.
-Along with 5 others, Sophie was executed for distributing Anti Nazi Leaflets.
-She was 21 when she died.

 This has always stuck with me.
 Sophie, her brother and cohort were not violent, they believed that their neighbors were at threat from the government.